Centers and collaborations

-The FCC focuses on the study of corrosion in an effort to protect materials from the harmful effects of degradation.
-The Center seeks to understand how microstructure affects corrosion, the mechanisms and efficacy of environment-friendly inhibitors, corrosion rates and mechanisms for highly corrosion resistant alloys under conditions relevant to long term storage of nuclear waste, and prediction of corrosion damage accumulation, and other aspects of corrosion.
+The FCC focuses on the study of corrosion in an effort to protect materials from the harmful effects of environmental degradation.
+The Center seeks to understand how microstructure affects corrosion, the mechanisms and efficacy of environment-friendly inhibitors, corrosion rates and mechanisms for highly corrosion resistant alloys under conditions relevant to long term storage of nuclear waste, and prediction of corrosion damage accumulation, the combined effects of mechanical stress and the environment, the consequences of galvanic corrosion, and other aspects of corrosion.
 Director: Dr. Gerald Frankel

 Center for Accelerated Maturation of Materials (CAMM)